Who is this article for?

 Code42 strives to continually innovate and evolve its solutions, providing customers with richer functionality and more robust products.
-As part of this ongoing evolution, certain Code42 products, including software and hardware lines, will reach the end of their lives.
+As part of this ongoing evolution, certain Code42 products, including software versions and hardware lines, will reach the end of their lives.
 Our goal is to provide straightforward product lifecycle policies that help customers better design, deploy, and manage their IT investments and upgrades.

 This article outlines Code42's lifecycle policy for its products, including both software and hardware.